lampmerchant/kgpe-d16/w83795g-cooling.md

 PWM Outputs
 -----------

 Despite the W83795G having 8 PWM outputs, only two are connected, and they do not have a 1:1 correspondence with fan headers.

-The first PWM channel (pwm1) controls 4-pin fans, the second (pwm2) controls 3-pin fans.
-The board has a jumper block which allows the user to choose between the two for the CPU fans (both together) and the case fans (all six together).
+The CHAFAN_SEL1 and CPUFAN_SEL1 jumpers control the voltage that is supplied to the fan headers, with CHAFAN_SEL1 controlling the six chassis fans (FRNT_FAN1-5 and REAR_FAN1) and CPUFAN_SEL1 controlling the two CPU fans (CPU_FAN1 and CPU_FAN2).
+If one of these jumpers shorts the two pins on the side facing towards FRNT_FAN5 (configuring them as 3-pin fans), the fans it controls will receive a supply voltage modulated by the second PWM channel (pwm2); if the two pins on the opposite side are shorted (configuring them as 4-pin fans), they will receive an unmodulated 12V supply instead.

+The first PWM channel (pwm1) controls the PWM signal on the fourth pin of all eight fan headers on the board, regardless of the configuration of CHAFAN_SEL1 and CPUFAN_SEL1.
+This means that if a 4-pin fan is plugged into a header configured as 3-pin, its speed will be controlled by both pwm1 and pwm2.

 Raptor Computing recommends [here][2] that that the CPU fans be configured as 4-pin and the case fans as 3-pin to allow independent control of the CPU fans and the case fans.